antrea-io/antrea/docs/antrea-network-policy.md

   Service.

 - **childGroups**: This selects existing ClusterGroups by name.
-The effective members of the "parent" ClusterGrup will be the union of all its childGroups' members.
+The effective members of the "parent" ClusterGroup will be the union of all its childGroups' members.
   See the section above for restrictions.

 **status**: The ClusterGroup `status` field determines the overall realization